 A Hands-On Experience

 A visit to the museum is a memorable and educational time out.
 Visitors of all ages are encouraged to climb into the cockpits of the many aircraft on display.
-Imagine what it is like to be a pilot by handling the controls and fly away to wherever your imagination desires.
-Guests will learn about the variety of exhibits and their various operational roles as well as gaining an insight into the local aviation heritage.
-The exhibits are not limited to aircraft with road vehicles such as a bus and fire engine also on display.
+Imagine what it is like to be a pilot by handling the controls and flying away to wherever your imagination desires.
+Guests will learn about the variety of exhibits and their various operational roles, as well as gain an insight into the local aviation heritage.
+The exhibits are not limited to aircraft, with road vehicles such as a bus and a fire engine also on display.

 History of the Bournemouth Aviation Museum